ITU-BDSA23-GROUP27/Chirp/docs/report.md

 Cons:

 - No built-in support for authorization.
-- Complexity when it comes to setting up and managing Azure B2C.
+- Complex when it comes to setting up and managing Azure B2C.
 - Less control over authentication and identity management compared to ASP.NET Core Identity.